 Located South-East of Hadrian's Arch, the temple covered a surface of approximately 5,000 sq m and was symmetrically positioned in a rectangular enclosure with a perimeter of 673 m.
 This immense terrace is surrounded by a strong precinct of porous stone, with a hundred buttresses, at a distance over 5 meters each.
 The total perimeter is 668 m.
 (2188 ft.) approaching the 4 stadia indicated by Pausanias.

+Along the precinct hundreds of bronze statues of the Emperor were erected, dedicated to him by the Greek cities.
+Behind the west side of the temple, a colossal statue of the Emperor facing the Acropolis and visible from a great distance was dedicated by the city of Athens.
 The site of the Olympieion was a place of worship of chthonic deities and of ancient Athenian heroes of Athens since prehistory.
 Located in southern Athens, between the Acropolis and the Ilissos river, the Olympieion was the sanctuary of Olympian Zeus.
 Here stands one of the greatest ancient temples of Zeus and, according to Vitruvius, one of the most famous marble buildings ever constructed.
 The sanctuary's foundation is attributed to mythical Deukalion.
 The site also comprises the temple of Apollo Delphinios - traditionally associated with Thesseus - and a tripartite building with a south courtyard of ca. 500 BC, identified as the Delphinion Court, which was allegedly founded by Aegeas.